Eating Disorders & Co-Occurring Psychiatric Disorders (Dual Diagnosis)

 - Personality disorders

-Non-suicidal self-injury and suicidality are also common in patients with eating disorders and can be compounded by multiple psychiatric diagnoses.
+Non-suicidal self-injury and suicidality are also common in patients with eating disorders and can be compounded by multiple psychiatric diagnoses.1

-Up to 23% of those with eating disorders have co-occurring generalized anxiety disorder (GAD).
-Eating disorders and GAD share similar clinical features, like overwhelming anxiety which may present in eating disorders around weight gain and body shape.
+Up to 30% of those with anorexia nervosa and bulimia nervosa have co-occurring generalized anxiety disorder (GAD).4 Eating disorders and GAD share similar clinical features, like overwhelming anxiety which may present in eating disorders around weight gain and body shape.

 Major depressive disorder